IbrahimShahzad/FolderPoll/README.md

 # FolderPoll

+A) Checks to see if apache server is installed, if not it first installs and starts the apache server.
-Polls the directory and notifies the changes via email and displays via webpage (http://localhost)
+B) Polls the directory and notifies the changes via email and displays via webpage (http://localhost)

 Dir is the Directory that needs to be polled.